2020PB/police-brutality/reports/Ohio.md

 ### Police pepper spray sitting protesters | May 31st

-Police pepper spraying peaceful unarmed protestors as they sit on the ground.
+Police pepper spraying peaceful unarmed protesters as they sit on the ground.

 tags: pepper-spray, spray, protester